-If I had to pick just one beauty trend to wear this season, it would be the candy-colored eyeliners that are popping up everywhere.
+If I had to pick just one beauty trend to wear this season, it would be the brightly hued eyeliners that are popping up everywhere.
 They look so pretty and flattering, while making makeup super-simple – just a flick of the pencil and you are ready to go!
 However, this is also one trend that seems to scare women the most because it’s easy for colored eyeliner to go the route of a 12-year-old playing with her mother’s makeup.
 So, how do you walk the thin line between cool and kiddish?
 Read on.

-Like clothes and lipstick, the color you adore might not be the best option for your peepers to sport.
+Like clothes and lipstick, the color you adore might not be the best option for your peepers.
 To make colored eyeliner work, you NEED to pick one that compliments (not matches) your eye color.
 Remember that opposites attract: brown eyes look best with richer, more saturated colours like purple, lavender, pink, turquoise, blue, gold and copper; blue eyes are incredible when paired with bronze, orange or rust; green eyes look wonderful with purple, gold or a dark turquoise; and hazel eyes really stand out in green or purple.

-2. Pick your formula
+2. Choose your formula

 3. Get close to the lash line

 Colored eyeliner really works best when it hugs your lash line, without any skin peeping through in between.
 For the cleanest effect, work your way from the top innermost area to the outer corner.
-Then do the bottom line, starting from the outside and work your way inward.
+Then do the bottom line, starting from the outside and working your way inward.
 Move the liner rather than you head.

 4. Go graphic

-Another way to distinguish yourself from the fun-loving-yet-clueless 12-year-old?
+Another way to distinguish yourself from that fun-loving-yet-clueless 12-year-old?
 Opt for graphic lines.
 The simplest way to do this is with a thin line of pencil along your upper lashes (you can tick it up at the edges, but don’t wing it out).
 For a strong, nighttime look, trace your upper and lower lids with the liner, extending it outwards in a triangular shape.
 If you are feeling more daring, trace a colored line in the crease of your eyes.

 6. Go dark!